starzynhobr/Game-XML-Translator/README.md

 ## License

-Project license has not been defined yet.
-Add a `LICENSE` file or update this section once you choose one.
+A license has not been published for this repository, so the project remains All Rights Reserved.
+If you plan to reuse or redistribute the code, please add your own license file or contact the maintainer before doing so.